XAutoML: A Visual Analytics Tool for Understanding and Validating Automated Machine Learning: XAutoML: Exploring AutoML Optimizations

 For a numerical hyperparameter \(\lambda_i\), \(dist(.)\) is defined as

 In case of \(\lambda_i\) being a categorical hyperparameter, \(dist(.)\) is defined as

 with \(\mathbb{1}\) being the indicator function.

 Based on this distance matrix, all candidates are mapped into a 2d-space using an \ac{MDS}.
 Furthermore, a regression model \(\hat{r}: \mathbb{R}^{2} \times \pi(\vec{\lambda}) \rightarrow \mathbb{R}\) is fitted on the performance of the 2d candidates.
 This regression model is used to create a heat map showing the expected performance of the complete search space.
-In combination with an interactive time-lapse, users can check the iterative exploration of the search space and the exploitation of knowledge about well-performing regions.
+In combination with an interactive time-lapse, users can check the sampled pipelines in the 2d representation over time.
+Virtually all modern \ac{AutoML} optimizers combine an iterative exploration of the search space with an exploitation of knowledge about well-performing regions.
+If the optimization duration was too short, only exploration was performed.
+Consequently, the evaluated candidates would be scattered uniformly over the complete 2d representation.
+Once well performing regions have been identified, clusters of similar pipelines begin to form in the 2d representation.
+If these well-performing regions stop changing and only new points are added to the already existing clusters, without creating new clusters, increasing the optimization duration will probably not lead to significant performance improvements.
+Observing the sampled values in the time-lapse, users should be able to deduce a suitable cutoff duration for the optimization.